 As an intermediate class in object-oriented programming using Visual Basic, students will gain understanding of the nature of object-oriented programming via objects, classes and methods.
 Students will learn to use more advanced techniques of programming and the application of appropriate data structures.
-Discussion includes, development of graphical user interfaces, advanced coding techniques, error handling. and the implementation of database access and manipulation.
-Prerequisite(s): ITFN 1301(C).
+Discussion includes, development of graphical user interfaces, advanced coding techniques, error handling, and the implementation of database access and manipulation.